spiral/docs/security/rbac.md

 }
 ```

-> The Guard will check the all of the actor roles, at least one of them must allow the access in order to grant the permission.
+> The Guard will check all of the actor roles, at least one of them must grant the permission.

 ## Rules
-As mentioned above all of the role-to-permission associated are controlled using set of rules.
-Each rule must implement
+As mentioned above, all of the role-to-permission associated controlled using a set of rules.
+Each Rule must implement
 `Spiral\Security\RuleInterface`.

 ```php